PeteBleackley/PeteBleackley.github.io/Key-Algorithms/random-forests.md

 # Random Forests

-We have mentioned clasification problems in a number of previous articles, and shown how they can be approached with [Bayes' Theorem]({% link Key-Algorithms/bayes-theorem.md %}), [Logistic Regression]({% link Key-Algorithms/logistic-regression.md %}) and by extension, neural networks.
-This week we'll examine a different method, based on *Decision Trees*.
+We have mentioned classification problems in a number of previous articles, and shown how they can be approached with [Bayes' Theorem]({% link Key-Algorithms/bayes-theorem.md %}), [Logistic Regression]({% link Key-Algorithms/logistic-regression.md %}) and by extension, neural networks.
+In this article we'll examine a different method, based on *Decision Trees*.

 A decision tree can be thought of a set of nested if/else statements.
 It can be fit by the following procedure.